julianlam/feps/fep/ef61/fep-ef61.md

 If object is not public, the server MUST return `404 Not Found` unless the request has a HTTP signature and the signer is allowed to view the object.

 After retrieving an object, the client MUST verify its [FEP-8b32][FEP-8b32] integrity proof.
 The value of `verificationMethod` property of the proof MUST be a [DID URL][DID-URL] where the DID matches the authority component of the `ap://` URL.

+>[!NOTE]
+>This document describes web gateways, which use HTTP transport.
+However, the data model and authentication mechanism are transport-agnostic and other types of gateways could exist.

 ## Portable actors